-In 2014, Telecare began a journey to Whole Person Care, bringing greater focus on health care and substance use services into our behavioral health programs.
+In 2010, Telecare began a journey to Whole Person Care, bringing greater focus on healthcare and substance use services into our behavioral health programs.

-With limited resources to draw upon, we needed to be cost-conscious and choose approaches that offered greater impact and leverage.
+With limited resources to draw upon, we needed to be cost-conscious and choose approaches that offered the greatest impact and leverage.

-In April 2018, we shared our journey and lessons learned in an iPoster at the NatCon18.
+In April 2018, we shared our journey and lessons learned in an iPoster session at NatCon18.

 View a PDF of the Presentation

-As we began to develop our Whole Person Care plan, we found that we needed to address the training challenges of our geographically and multidisciplinary diverse workforce.
-Telecare has nearly 3,500 staff spread over seven states, and a very diverse workforce made up of behavioral health providers and nursing staff.
-The entire range of our staff needed to both understand the importance of whole health as well as have the necessary knowledge of co-occurring substance use and chronic health conditions, and be able to use tools to engage with clients to enhance motivation through stage-matched conversations.
-To address this, we developed an 18-hour Whole Person Care eLearning program that covers stages of change, substance use and addiction education, as well as significant learning on chronic health conditions, culminating in an earned certificate.
+As we began to develop our Whole Person Care plan, we found that we needed to address the training challenges of our geographically diverse and multidisciplinary workforce.
+Telecare has nearly 3,500 staff spread over seven states and a very diverse workforce of behavioral health providers and nursing staff.
+The entire range of our staff needed to understand the importance of whole health as well as have knowledge of co-occurring substance use and chronic health conditions, and be able to use tools to engage clients and enhance motivation through stage-matched conversations.
+To address this, we developed an 18-hour Whole Person Care eLearning program that covers stages of change, substance use and addiction education, as well as significant facts on chronic health conditions, culminating in an earned certificate.

 Clinical Practice Improvement